how to make a podcast

 Chevron

-A replay is a program belonging to a TV or radio channel, which has already been broadcast, but is available to be watched or listened to again.
-A podcast is media available only on the Internet.
-It can be viewed or listened to at any time, and has never been broadcast on a radio or TV channel.
+A replay is a program belonging to a television or radio channel, which has already been broadcast, but is available to be reviewed or re-listened to.
+A podcast is a medium that is only available on the internet.
+It can be watched or listened to at any time, and has never been broadcast on a radio or television channel.

 What are the advantages of a podcast?